WeWeb and Claude Code are both AI-powered platforms that you can use to build web apps.

 Hosting, deployment, and export

-How you deploy and host your app varies widely between WeWeb and Claude Code.
+How you deploy and host your app can vary widely between WeWeb and Claude Code.

 Claude Code